PhilipK/BoilR/Readme.md

 [legendary]
 enabled=false #On windows this is default false, on linux default true executable="legendary" #If this value is not defined, "legendary" will be used, it is assumed to be on the path.

+[itch]
+enabled=false #Default false
+location="C:\Users\user\AppData\Roaming\itch" #If this value is not defined, "%APPDATA%itch" will be used on windows, and HOME/.config/itch on linux.

 [steam]
 location="C:\\Program Files (x86)\\Steam\\" #If this value is not defined, the tool will try to find it automatically.
 If it can't find it, it will fail and tell you.